E-mun/CLI-ToDo/README.md

 # Task Manager Application
 ## A simple command-line task manager written in Python.
-This app allows users to add, mark as complete, undo, delete, clear the task list, and exit the program.
+This app allows users to add, mark as complete, undo, delete, clear the terminal of clutter, and exit the program.
 Tasks are stored in a JSON file (data.json), which is automatically updated with each action.

 ## Features
 Add tasks to the list